 Travelers should contact the airline directly to understand the costs associated with flying with a lap child on Delta.
 Simply dial 1 (800) 221-1212 to connect with an airline agent, or you can skip waiting time at +1–800–865–1848 for immediate assistance from a travel expert.

-No, according to Delta Airlines infant policy, your baby under two years old can sit on the parent's lap on international flights, but they will need to purchase their own ticket.
+No, according to Delta Airlines infant policy, your baby under two years old can sit on the parent's lap on international flights, but they will need to purchas0e their own ticket.
 Delta offers discounted tickets for a "baby in arms," which is 10 % of the adult fare.

 Even if your baby is sitting on your lap, you will still have to pay taxes and fees depending on the country to which you are traveling.
 If you would rather your baby travel in their own assigned seat, you must purchase a seat for them, typically at the full adult fare.
 Further, there are also some discounts available for children depending on the country you are flying to.